home-assistant-HomeWhiz/home-assistant-HomeWhiz/linux_dev.md

 We need to make sure the package list is up to date `user@machine:$ sudo apt-get update`

-`sudo apt-get install build-essential python3 python3-dev`
+`sudo apt-get install python3 python3-dev`

 ## Install Visual Studio Code
 go to https://code.visualstudio.com/Download and download your package (.deb)